 This unique format gives advertisers an opportunity to showcase a variety of holiday gifts, break down the features of a single product, tell a comic book-style story, or even create one long, panoramic image.

 Add hyperlinks to your ad creative and direct users to take a specific action, like signing up for your newsletter or visiting your online store.
 Since customers will be bombarded with ads during the holiday season, you want to make it easy for them to learn more about your brand and make a purchase.
-Link to your holiday catalogue, for instance, or to a special checkout page where they can enter an exclusive offer code.
+Link to your holiday catalog, for instance, or to a special checkout page where they can enter an exclusive offer code.

 With link ads, you can choose from a selection of call-to-action buttons, including: Shop Now, Learn More, Sign Up, Book Now, and Download.